RosaryMala/engineeredcompatibility/README.md

  - Quark:
      - Adds `forge:leather` support to the Bundle, Backpack, and Seed Pouch recipes
      - If Create is installed, allows the Squeezer to squeeze Ancient Fruit into Create experience nuggets
+     - Adds Charcoal Blocks to the Blast Furnace Fuel list
  - Roots:
      - Adds processing of Currants and Elderberries to the Fermenter
  - Supplementaries: